Wellington Airport: 1959–present

 In 2018, a new air traffic control tower opened next to the airport retail centre.
-The building was designed by Studio Pacific and Paris Magdalinos Architects.
+The building was designed by Studio Pacific Architecture and Paris Magdalinos Architects.
 The eight-storey building is constructed on a 12.5 degree angle as if leaning into the prevailing northerly wind, and is built to stand up to a 10-metre high tsunami wave.
-The former control tower at Tirangi Road was then put up for sale by Airways New Zealand, but was found to be unsuitable for redevelopment due to structural issues and asbestos contamination.
+The former control tower at Tirangi Road was put up for sale by Airways New Zealand, but was found to be unsuitable for redevelopment due to structural issues and asbestos contamination.
 Wellington Airport bought the building and it was demolished in 2021.

 Since 1998 the airport has been two-thirds privately owned by Infratil, with the remaining third owned by Wellington City Council.
 In late May 2024, Wellington City Council voted in favour of selling its 34% minority stake (worth NZ$278 million) in Wellington Airport, with the proceeds going towards a major disaster investment fund.
 However, the sale was halted in October the same year, after a majority of councillors backed out of the deal.

 On 22 November 2024, Wellington Airport announced a rebrand and a NZ$500 million investment in infrastructure over five years.
 The plan includes the installation of an Engineered materials arrestor system (EMAS) at each runway end, upgrades to the terminal, and new community spaces in Lyall Bay.